Treasures of Persia & the Caucasus

 08/05/2019 Yazd (BLD)

 Yazd is of foremost importance as a centre of Persian architecture.
 It is also one of the largest cities built almost entirely out of adobe, a mixture of sand, clay, water and organic fibrous material.
 Yazd’s heritage as a centre of Zoroastrianism is also important.
 There is a Tower of Silence on the outskirts, and the city itself has a Fire Temple, which holds a fire that has been kept alight continuously since 470 AD.
 Today we spend a full day exploring this fascinating city.

 09/05/2019 Yazd – Isfahan (BLD)

 Today we drive 270km across the desert to Isfahan.
 En-route we stop at the charming desert town of Na’in, a pre-Islamic town more than 2000 years old.
 Here we visit the 10th century Friday Mosque and the 17thCentury traditional Pirnia House.
 After strolling through the old part of the town, we continue our drive to the mystical city of Isfahan, arriving late afternoon.

 10/05/2019 Isfahan (BLD)

 Today we immerse ourselves in the beautiful architecture and culture of Isfahan, the 17th century capital of the Safavids.
 We visit the magnificent Friday Mosque and the Chehel Sotun Palace.
 Chehel Sotun, meaning ‘Forty Columns’ in Persian, was inspired by the twenty slender wooden columns supporting the entrance pavilion, which, when reflected in the waters of the fountain, appear to be forty.
-In the evening we walk to the Armenian Quarter of the City crossing the famous bridge of Shahrestan.
+In the evening we walk across the beautifully illuminated Khaju Bridge, a pedestrian bridge famous for its 23 ornate arches.

 11/05/2019 Isfahan (BLD)